Ensono/amido.github.io/docs/nx/next/plugin-information.md

 Using a standard setup for your Next app ensures consistency and code quality across multiple applications quickly.
 NextAuth (alongside Redis) can also be quickly added to a project without costly configuration and setup.

-Using the infrastructure generator you can setup your application with the necessary infrastructure config to host it in k8s, with optional OpenTelemetry auto instrumentation.
+Using the deployment generator you can setup your application with the necessary infrastructure config to host it in k8s, with optional OpenTelemetry auto instrumentation.

 ## Prerequisites